 How big is the space?
 The site is around 1500m2, of which 1250m2 is usable for gardening.

-Will there be private allotments?
-We are building a handful of personal plots for Gardening Members who are interested in tending their own private space.
+We have a handful of personal plots for Gardening Members who are interested in tending their own private space.
 We notify members periodically via email when these become available.
-An additional annual fee is charged for use of a personal plot
+An additional annual fee is charged for use of a personal plot.

 What can I put in the community garden compost?